Best Nursing Pads

 NuAngel nursing pads have multiple layers of soft cotton fabric.
-They are the only product we tested that is completely free of synthetic materials and would be a good option for those who only want natural materials close to themselves and baby.
+They are the only product we tested completely free of synthetic materials and would be a good option for those who only want natural materials close to themselves and their baby.
 They are above average in terms of absorbency, and we were pleasantly surprised to find that they are highly breathable and do not leave you feeling soggy after a few hours.
 Although there is no waterproofing layer, the pad's thickness distributes liquid evenly and reduces leaks and wet spots.